aniamembui/download_media_files/README.md

 # download_media_files
-Bash script using WGET to download and replicate steaming files locally
+Bash script using WGET to download and replicate streaming files locally

 The file funciones.fx stores the functions called in captureFiles.sh